Launching Soon — Get Early Access

 It starts with one instrument.
 Piano at age six.
 Then the school offers violin in Year 4.
 By secondary school, they’re singing in the choir and picking up guitar on weekends.
-This is normal.
-Many students study two or three instruments at once — sometimes with the same teacher, sometimes with different ones.
+Many students study two or three instruments at once — sometimes with the same teacher, sometimes different ones.
 The challenge isn’t the music.
 It’s keeping track of everything.

 Ava started piano at five.
 At eight, she picked up violin through her school orchestra.
 Her piano teacher tracks Grade 4 ABRSM prep while her violin teacher logs beginner bow technique — both visible to her parents in one place.
 Different instruments, different teachers, one clear picture.